pfuntner/locallibrary/README.md

 * Do more with the tutorial
 * ~~Finish the challenge of creating the list view for librarians use only~~
 * Figure out what _virtual envivronment_ does for me - I have no idea!
+  * Using PyCharm hides a lot of the mystery and it seems transparent - I can't even tell if it's doing anything for me!

 ## Official Repo
 There is an [official repository with a final working version of the tutorial](https://github.com/mdn/django-locallibrary-tutorial) - I think it carried out all the _challenges_ too.
 They mention it occasionally throughout the tutorial but not often enough, in my humble opinion.